codemaniac-sahil/rapid-news/Readme.md

-# Newsify - Your Personalized News App
+# RapidNews - Your Personalized News App

-Newsify is a React Native mobile application that provides users with a personalized news browsing experience.
+RapidNews is a React Native mobile application that provides users with a personalized news browsing experience.
 Leveraging the News API and geolocation services, Newsify delivers news articles tailored to the user's interests and location.
 Whether you're interested in technology, sports, entertainment, or local news, Newsify has you covered.

 ## Features